rackerlabs/docs-developer-blog/_posts/2018-06-27-Oracle-online-table-partitions-using-package-dbms-redefinition.md

 ### Conclusion

-The preceding steps used the interim table, TEST.TABLEA_PAR, to partition the table, TEST.TABLEA, in a range interval without any application downtime.
+The preceding steps used the interim table, TEST.TABLEA_PAR, to partition the table, TEST.TABLEA, into a range interval table without any application downtime.

 If you have any questions on this topic, comment in the field below.